 How do you know if your cat has it?

 Infection with T. gondii rarely causes the disease known as toxoplasmosis in cats.
 Most felines become immune to it through exposure to the parasite.

-According to the ASPCA, cats that aren't immune may experience diarrhea or loss of appetite.
+According to WebMD, cats that aren't immune may experience diarrhea or loss of appetite.
 However, the disease can also affect a cat's lungs, liver and nervous system.
 Kittens exposed in the womb are the most vulnerable to toxoplasmosis and more likely to exhibit systems.

 If you suspect your cat has the disease, you can talk to your veterinarian about having the animal tested.